 Anu pardoned Marduk, left for Nibiru.
 He ordered Marduk from exile in North America to Tiahuanaco.
 Marduk and Nabu came to the King and told him Sarpanit died.
 Anu pardoned Marduk and commuted his exile.

 After Anu and Antu flewback to Nibiru, Marduk raged.
 Inanna, he said, used her sexual access to the king to make him think Marduk had ordered Dumuzi run to death.
 Now, Marduk whined, Anu, gave Inanna the Indus Basin, as well as Uruk.
-Enlil noted Marduk’s attitude and told Adad to guard the Enlilite South American facilities from Marduk while the other Nibiran Earth Mission leaders returned to Sumer.
+Enlil noted Marduk’s attitude and told Adad to guard the Enlilite South American facilities against Marduk while the other Nibiran Earth Mission leaders returned to Sumer.

 Ninurta asked Enki at Eridu for computer programs (MEs) he needed for a city.
-When Enki temporized, Ninurta got King Anu to order Enki give Ninurta the MEs.
+When Enki temporized, Ninurta got King Anu to order Enki to give Ninurta the MEs.
 With the MEs, Ninurta had his Earthlings create Kishi, the first city an Earthling king he appointed ruled.
-Then Ninurta had his men build Lagash, a city with a hangar for his aircraft, an armory for his missiles and a temple-home for himself and his wife, Bau.
+Then Ninurta had his men build Lagash, a city with a hangar for his aircraft, an armory for his missiles, and a temple-home for himself and his wife, Bau.

 Ninmah reigned for Nibirans and their descendants in Sinai.

 Ninurta asked Enki at Eridu for computer programs (MEs) he needed for a city.
-When Enki temporized, Ninurta got King Anu to order Enki give Ninurta the MEs.
+When Enki temporized, Ninurta got King Anu to order Enki to give Ninurta the MEs.
 With the MEs, Ninurta had his Earthlings create Kishi, the first city an Earthling king he appointed ruled.
-Then Ninurta had his men build Lagash, a city with a hangar for his aircraft, an armory for his missiles and a temple-home for himself and his wife, Bau.
+Then Ninurta had his men build Lagash, a city with a hangar for his aircraft, an armory for his missiles, and a temple-home for himself and his wife, Bau.

 Inanna fumed while male Enlilite Royals built cities in Sumer.
 “While the domain of her own she demanded.
 ‘The Third Region [Indus Valley] after the second one will come, her leaders thus assured her.”
 [ZS, Enki: 275 -279; Journeys: 206; ZS, Lost Realms: 255]

 Inanna seduced Enki for Uruk’s master programs, the City Planning MEs.
 She wanted a city complex, like Ninurta’s at Kishi, built around her temple at Uruk.
-Ninurta’d built Kishi with fifty MEs–programs for math, smithing, pottery as well as making beer, pottery, wagons wheels and law–Enki gave him.
+Ninurta’d built Kishi with fifty MEs–programs for math, smithing, pottery as well as making beer, pottery, wagons wheels, and law–Enki gave him.
 Enki released the MEs “to benefit mankind, step by step.”
 Inanna, too, needed Enki to give her MEs too.
 She flirted with him at his villa on the Persian Gulf.

 She coveted MEs for weaponry, statecraft, mathematics, writing, metallurgy, masonry, arts, courts.
 He could thrill her with advanced sexual practices too.
 She visited him at his palace in southeast Africa, got him drunk, seduced him.
 He gave her the MEs.
 She slipped them to her pilot to take back to Uruk.
-Enki sobered, captured her, locked her up at Eridu and tried to get the MEs back.
+Enki sobered, captured her, locked her up at Eridu, and tried to get the MEs back.